What is the Resilient Communities Project (RCP)?

 Each year, RCP selects one partner community (typically a city or county) through a competitive request-for-proposal process.
 Working with staff and stakeholders in the community, RCP helps to identify 15–30 potential project ideas that will advance local sustainability and resilience based on community-identified environmental, social, and economic issues and needs.

-RCP then serves as a centralized “matchmaker,” strategically connecting these projects with existing UMN courses or with independent student efforts (such as a field experience, honors project, or thesis) that can provide research or technical assistance to move the projects forward.
+RCP then serves as a centralized “matchmaker,” strategically connecting these projects with existing UMN courses or with independent student efforts (such as field experience, honors project, or thesis) that can provide research or technical assistance to move the projects forward.
 Local government staff and stakeholders work closely with faculty and students to provide local knowledge and deeper insight into the issues, ensuring projects are relevant to the community context.
 Outcomes from each University course or student project are documented in a final report and presentation to the community partner.

 Who can participate?